scotrug/scotrug.github.io/_posts/2021-09-09-data-structure-and-syntactic-sugar-with-ruby.md

 ## *Where and When?*
 Online!
 We will meet exactly a month after we moved out of the level system.
 Have you been out there in the wild more often as a result?
 Your ScotRUG organiser had a recent day out and things have been mostly fine.
 As mentioned last month, ScotRUG will continue to be online for the next handful of months.
 As usual, it's the second Thursday of the month at 18:00.
 Time to have a wee break if you're working, meet your virtual friends .
-So: that's the 12th of March at 18:00.
+So: that's the 9th of September at 18:00.
 Since we're meeting virtually, we'll send out the link via our [Meetup page for the event](https://www.meetup.com/meetup-group-Xwgucjde/events/mljltlyccmbmb/) closer to the time.

 ## *What?*